I replaced Netflix and HBO with network TV for a week, and my brain is different now

 Bazinga!

-In a subplot on 9-1-1: Lone Star that would have absolutely crushed in 1995, Rob Lowe experiences sexual side effects from a medical treatment and gets very sad about it—oh no!—until he’s cured by a sexy sushi date.
-Once his date, who Lowe picked up in a Sephora, realizes that “someone got a visit from the boner fairy,” she says “Check, please!” to nobody, the scene ends, and I am back in high school again, happily not talking to my family who are sitting on couches all around me.
+In a subplot on 9-1-1: Lone Star that would absolutely crush in 1995, Rob Lowe experiences sexual side effects from a medical treatment and gets very sad about it—oh no!—until he’s cured by a sexy sushi date.
+Once his date, who Lowe picked up in a Sephora, realizes that “someone got a visit from the boner fairy,” she says “Check, please!” to nobody, the scene ends, and I am back in high school again, happily not talking to my family who are sitting on couches on either side of me.

-The week of this network TV experiment happened to fall on the week of Valentine’s Day, and I forgot how network TV shows all kind of converge around a holiday.
-Of course, I remember that shows have seasonal theme episodes, but I usually only see them out of date much later, and one at a time.
+This network TV experiment happened to fall during the week of Valentine’s Day, and I forgot how network TV shows temd to all converge around each holiday.
+Of course, I remember that some shows have seasonal theme episodes, but I usually only see them much later, and one at a time.
 It’s strange to watch show after show either shoehorn Valentine’s Day into the plot or wrap a whole episode around it.
 The cumulative effect is a flavor of that MASH finale connectedness.
 We’re all celebrating Valentine’s Day together as a country, just as sure as we’re all watching Lincoln Rhyme: Hunt for the Bone Collector.
 We’re all the same.

-Everything is as it once was: The cadences are the same, the patter is the same, the impossible “relatable” situations are the same.
+Everything on network TV is as it once was: The cadences are the same, the patter is the same, the impossible “relatable” situations are the same.
 Inject them into my veins.

 The woke and broke hall of mirrors

-Beyond the general time warp of watching multiple network-TV hours per night, there were some surprising signs of progress.
-Two and a Half Men creator Chuck Lorre’s latest is about an overweight man who is with a woman way out of his league . . . but that woman happens to be an immigrant nurse from Nigeria.
-Not only does Bob Loves Abishola put the charming Nigerian actor Folake Olowofoyeku front and center, Lorre hired black female staff writers like Ibet Inyang to add authenticity.
-He’s come along way since the Charlie Sheen/tiger-blood era of rampant homogenous misogyny.
+Beyond the general time warp effect of watching multiple network-TV hours per night, I found some surprising signs of progress.
+Two and a Half Men creator Chuck Lorre’s latest is about a heavyset man dating a woman way out of his league (finally!) . . . but that woman happens to be an immigrant nurse from Nigeria.
+Not only does Bob Loves Abishola put the charming Nigerian actor Folake Olowofoyeku front and center, Lorre hired black female staff writers like Ibet Inyang to give the show more dimension.
+He’s come a long way since the Charlie Sheen/tiger-blood era of rampant homogenous misogyny.

-Network TV has a lot more diversity than I was expecting altogether, though, and not much of it feels like it’s bursting a forehead vein out of effort to make a statement.
-If there’s a Ryan Murphy show called 9-1-1: Lone Star, of course there’s going to be a trans male firefighter (played by real-life trans actor Brian Michael Smith), but there are also several shows like the sitcom Indebted that casually have an LGBT character in the ensemble.
-I even saw glimpses of neurodiversity, with the bizarre detective show Stumptown featuring an actor who has Down Syndrome (Cole Sibus) in a role that doesn’t draw attention to it.
+Network TV has a lot more diversity than I was expecting altogether, and not much of it even feels like it’s bursting a forehead vein trying to make a statement.
+If there’s a Ryan Murphy show called 9-1-1: Lone Star, of course there’s going to be a trans male firefighter (played by real-life trans actor Brian Michael Smith), but there are also several shows like the Fran Dresher vehicle Indebted that casually have an LGBT character in the ensemble.
+I even saw more neurodiversity, the bizarre detective show Stumptown featuring an actor with Down Syndrome (Cole Sibus) in a role that doesn’t draw attention to it.
 (At least not in the episode I watched.)

-Even being familiar with Black-ish, the mothership Mixed-ish spun off from, I was happily surprised at how willing the latter show is to go hard in its messaging on network TV.
-While the Tracee Ellis Ross-produced sitcom follows a lot of sitcom-y conventions, it also has a lot to say.
-I outright gasped at what the show uses the Valentine’s Day plot-peg to talk about.
+Although I’m familiar with Black-ish, the mothership Mixed-ish spun off from, I was still happily surprised at how hard the latter show goes in its messaging on network TV.
+The Tracee Ellis Ross-produced sitcom has a lot to say, beyond the sitcom-y conventions its grounded in.
+I outright gasped at what the show uses its Valentine’s Day plot-peg to get into.
 “Black girls have a preciously small window to actually be seen as girls.
 This dates back to slavery, when they were meant to have children as early as possible,” Ross narrates over an animated depiction of slavery.
 “Which might be why a Georgetown study found that adults think girls as young as five need less nurturing than their white peers.”
 Holy.
 Crap.

 Surprisingly less progressive, on the other hand, is Ellen’s Game of Games, a show for people who simply can’t get enough of Ellen DeGeneres dancing and who also miss Double Dare.
-The obstacle competition show seemed unnecessary at best from the outset, but I was surprised at how corrosive I found it.
-The first game on the episode I watched is called You Bet Your Wife, in which two men make wagers on how “smart” they think their wives are, under penalty of those wives being dunked into a vat of guacamole from a great height.
-Already, I am cringing so hard my eyeballs hurt, and then comes the first question: “How many shampoo brands can your wife name in 30 seconds?”
-The next question is about kinds of Halloween candy.
-One need not be a scholar of Mary Wollstonecraft and feminist theory to catch a whiff of “Women be shoppin'” in this game.
+The first game of games on the episode I watched is called You Bet Your Wife, in which two men make wagers on how “smart” they think their wives are, under penalty of those wives being dunked into a vat of goo from a great height like a teabag.
+Already, I am cringing so hard my teeth grind, and then comes the first question: “How many shampoo brands can your wife name in 30 seconds?”
+Cool!
+One need not be a scholar of Mary Wollstonecraft to catch a whiff of “Women be shoppin'” in this game.
 What are we even doing here?
-Everyone involved in making this show should be dunked in the guacamole vat for an extended period.
+Whoever greenlit this misfire should be dunked in the goo-vat too.

 The performance of reality